claude-comms Svelte Themes

 • Real-time message display with virtual scrolling

-• @mention autocomplete with floating dropdown (bits-ui Combobox)
+• @mention autocomplete with floating dropdown (bits-ui Combobox), overlay/ghost-suggest pattern, implicit-commit on word terminators

 • Channel sidebar with unread badges and mute toggles

-• Participant list with presence indicators, toggle visibility, and member search
+• Participant list with presence indicators, toggle visibility, member search, and stale-offline-participant prune

 • Settings panel with profile editing, notification toggles, and connection status